OAuth 2.0 Password Grant

 Headers

-This field is used when any extra headers are needed to be added for the authorization.
+This field can be used when extra headers must be specified for authorization.

 Access Token URL